Golchoubian/PolarCollisionGrid-PedestrianTrajectoryPrediction/README.md

 ## Overview

 This repository contains the code for our Polar Collision Grid model (`model_collisionGrid.py`), along with the baseline models used for comparison in our paper.
 These baselines consist of the Social LSTM model (with relevant python files in `model_SocialLSTM.py` and `grid.py`), the Vanilla LSTM model (`model_Vanilla_LSTM.py`), and the Linear Regression model (`LinearRegression.py`).
-The selection of the model for training and testing is determined by the `method` argument in both train.py and test.py.
+The selection of the method for training and testing is determined by the `method` argument in both train.py and test.py.

 ## Dataset